aarongilly/aarongilly.github.io/_gillespedia/fundamental-dimensions.md

 mathjax: true
 ---

-In our physical world we've identified 5 basic dimensions: length, mass, time, temperature, and electric charge.
-(I think there are actually more if you get into string theory, but I'm definitely *not* getting into that).
-These dimensions and the units we measure them in are defined and maintained by [International Organization for Standardization](https://www.iso.org/home.html), and are the basis of the Metric system.
+In our physical world we've identified 6 basic dimensions: length, mass, time, temperature, electric charge, and luminous intensity.[^1] These dimensions and the units we measure them in are defined and maintained by [International Organization for Standardization](https://www.iso.org/home.html), and are the basis of the Metric system.

+## Base Units

 | Name                | Common Variable | SI Unit  | SI Symbol |
 |---------------------|-----------------|----------|-----------|